cossacklabs/product-docs/acra/security-controls/key-management/operations/rotation.md

 # Key rotation

 {{< hint info >}}
-This feature is available in Acra Enterprise Edition Only.
+This feature is available in [Acra Enterprise Edition](/acra/enterprise-edition/) only.
 {{< /hint>}}

 All cryptographic keys should have a definite time span – known as **cryptoperiod** –